Joseph Michailidis

 Joseph Michailidis (born 15 October 1947) is a Czech former footballer who played as a midfielder.
+He is of Greek descent.

 Career

 Michailidis played in the Czechoslovak First League with Spartak ZJŠ Brno in 1966.
 The following season he played with FK Jablonec.
 In late 1969, he played in the Alpha Ethniki with Aris Thessaloniki F.C.
 In his debut season with Thessaloniki he assisted in securing the 1969–70 Greek Football Cup.
 In the summer of 1974 he played in the National Soccer League with Toronto Homer.

 Managerial career

 Michailidis served as a head coach for Olympiakos Chicago in the United States.